matbesancon/hugo-site/content/post/2019-07-25-special-graphs.markdown

 Suppose you have a path graph or chain, this means any vertex is connected to its predecessor and successor only, except the first and last vertices.
-Such graph can be represented by a `LightGraphs.SimpleGraph`:
+Such graph can be represented by a `Graphs.SimpleGraph`:
 {{< highlight julia>}}
-import LightGraphs
+import Graphs
-const LG = LightGraphs
+const LG = Graphs

 g = LG.path_graph(10)